 FIGURE 8.5: Plots of coefficient values as a function of $\log \lambda$ for a regression of weight against all variables for the bodyfat dataset, penalised using the L_1 norm.
-In each case, the six outliers identified in Figure 16.5 were removed.
+In each case, the six outliers identified in Figure 9.9 were removed.
 On the left, the plot of the whole path for each coefficient (each curve is one coefficient).
 On the right, a detailed version of the plot.
 The vertical line shows the value of $\log \lambda$ the produces the model with smallest cross-validated error (look at Figure 8.4).
 Notice that the variable that appears to be important, because it would have a large weight with $\lambda = 0$, does not appear in this model.

-ml/datasets/Geographical+Original+of+Music).
+large number of variables.
+In the UC Irvine Machine Learning repository, there is a dataset to do with the geographical origin of music (https://archive.ics.uci.edu/ml/datasets/Geographical+Original+of+Music).
 The dataset was prepared by Fang Zhou, and donors were Fang Zhou, Claire Q, and Ross D. King.
 Further details appear on that webpage, and in the paper: "Predicting the Geographical Origin of Music" by Fang Zhou, Claire Q and Ross.
 D. King, which appeared at ICDM in 2014.
 There are two versions of the dataset.
 One has 116 explanatory variables (which are various features representing music), and 2 independent variables (the latitude and longitude of the location where the music was collected).
 Figure 8.6 shows the results of a regression of latitude against the independent variables using L_1 regularization.
 Notice that the model that achieves the lowest cross-validated prediction error uses only 38 of the 116 variables.

 Regularizing a regression with the L_1 norm is sometimes known as a lasso.
 A nuisance feature of the lasso is that, if several explanatory variables are correlated, it will tend to choose one for the model and omit the others (example in exercises).
 This can lead to models that have worse predictive error than models chosen using the L_2 penalty.
-One nice feature of good minimization algorithms for the lasso is that it is easy to use both an L_1 penalty and an L_2 penalty together.
-One can form
+One nice feature of good minimization algorithms for the lasso is